 Second is the availability of industry-wide web analytics, courtesy of Parse.ly’s massive customer base.
 This data is relatively broad, but it gives you an idea of what audience behavior looks like for other companies.

 Most of Clicky’s features are the same as GA’s.
-What sets them apart, however, is Clicky’s heatmapping function, which tracks the movements of cursors on web pages.
+However, what sets them apart is Clicky’s heatmapping function, which tracks cursors’ movements on web pages.
 This can tell you how much time elapsed before a visitor clicked a link on a new page, how they engage with different sections (top/bottom) of a page, or how often they move back and forth between pages.

 Clicky users can view heatmaps for individual visitors or certain types of visitors.
 For example, let’s say you wanted to study visitors who spend time on your site but don’t end up making purchases.
 With Clicky, you could view heatmaps exclusively from these visitors and see the last page they visit before abandoning your site.